-Larotrectinib is used to treat a certain type of solid tumors in adults and children 1 month of age and older that have spread to other parts of the body or cannot be treated successfully with surgery.
+Larotrectinib is used to treat a certain type of solid tumors in adults, children, and infants 4 weeks of age and older that have spread to other parts of the body or cannot be treated successfully with surgery.
 This medication is used only if there are no other treatments available and the tumors have worsened after receiving other treatments.
 Larotrectinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of the abnormal protein that tells the cancer cells to multiply.
 This may help slow the growth of tumors.

 How should this medicine be used?

 Larotrectinib comes as a capsule and as an solution (liquid) to take by mouth.
 It is usually taken with or without food twice daily.
 Take larotrectinib at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take larotrectinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the capsules whole with water; do not chew or crush them.